Port-Arthur-Police-Department/scheduler/README.md

 ## Need to implement:
 * push notifications
 * PTO request to be applied to schedule after approved
 * mobile weekly and monthly not passing recurring schedules or exceptions.
+Update: its loading the schedule and assignments, just not graying out the days off